 This is a huge challenge.
 Often couples separate due to work or personal reasons.
 Being in a healthy relationship requires a lot of effort and it’s extremely easy to lose focus when other stresses or external stimuli come about.

 The one way out: Discipline.
 The way to be patient in a long-distance relationship is to communicate constantly and be in touch regularly.
-He works in New York and you have a project in Paris?
-Fix a weekly zoom date with him.
-Send flirty messages even during the day.
-Keep the spark alive.
+Joshua was working in New York, while Naomi had a project in Paris.
+Eager to keep their relationship going, they fixed a weekly zoom date and would even send flirty messages during the day.

 Trust is the key to be patient in a relationship that is long-distance.
 Do not ask or probe your partner’s every action.
 Give their problems a patient hearing and expect the same from them.
 Especially since you may not be able to see each other too often, situations may require a patient explanation.
 Give that time to each other.

 Related Reading: Top 9 Tips To Build Trust In Relationships